Renters’ Rights Bill 2024 – What Landlords and Tenants Need to Know

 Recognising that landlords’ circumstances change, the Government is introducing new mandatory grounds for eviction for landlords who want to sell their property and/or move (themselves or family) into the rental property.
 Landlords won’t be able to use grounds for moving in, selling or redevelopment for the first six months of the tenancy, meaning responsible renters will enjoy enhanced security and peace of mind after moving into a property.

-New mandatory grounds for repeated serious arrears will also be introduced.
+New mandatory grounds for repeated serious arrears are also recommended.
 This aims to help landlords who have tenants that pay off a small amount of arrears, keeping them under the mandatory repossession threshold of two months’ arrears.

 Eviction will be mandatory where a tenant has been in at least two months’ rent arrears three times within the previous three years, regardless of the arrears balance at the hearing.
 This supports landlords facing undue burdens, while ensuring tenants with longstanding tenancies are not evicted due to one-off financial shocks that occur years apart.